Are you looking for fun Easter Traditions for your family? Traditions are a type of glue that holds families together and builds enduring memories.

 Church celebrations are a big part of our annual Easter traditions.
 A church near us puts on a Passion Play (recounting a different aspect of the Resurrection story) every year – with awesome music, drama, and pageantry.
 Of course, there are sunrise services and other church services on Good Friday to participate in.

 Outside our front door, we have a 5-foot tall wooden cross made from two 2 X 4s.
 On top of the cross we place a “crown of thorns,” and on the crossbar, we’ve painted the words “He is Risen.”
 No matter what faith you practice, there are numerous decorations you can use to reflect your religious traditions.
 Get more specific measurements here.

-On many Easters we pull out our Resurrection Eggs set — it consists of 12 plastic eggs, and each egg contains a Bible verse and an item representing a part of the Easter story.
+A Resurrection Eggs set consists of 12 plastic eggs, and each egg contains a Bible verse and an item representing a part of the Easter story.